 Those sites or loci of sites underlined in red have been chronometrically dated to the Marcos de Niza

 period.
 More samples have been submitted and all sites will eventually be dated.

+features.
 This way it is possible to discern if specific parts of sites date to different periods than others.

 Samples are also being collected for sourcing so that inferences can be made about where some of

 DESPELLING SOME MYTHS ABOUT THE SOBAIPURI